leancodepl/terraform-common-modules/readme.md

 <!-- END_TF_DOCS -->

+## Warnings

+#### Creating resource groups and using Azure modules in the same project

+Azure modules (`azure_blob_storage`, `azure_service_bus`, `key_vault`) read resource group as a data source.
+Because `azurerm_resource_group.name` is known _before_ apply, data sources will fail if the resource group is not yet created.
+You need to partially apply the resource group or pass it as `depends_on`.
+See the [example](example/service_bus.tf).

+#### Using `mssql_server` and `mssql_database_user` modules in the same project

+MSSQL provider requires the database to be create _before_ plan.
+You have to use partial apply to create the database first.

+#### Creating AD users in `postgresql` module

+Terraform cannot create an AD user for Postgres.
+Instead it generates a script to be applied on the database.
+More details in the [module readme](postgresql/readme.md).

 ## Modules relationships

 A birds eye view of what is managed by a module and how they would typically interact with each other.
-For brevity, it ignores the fact that eventually all the modules have outputs that will be stored in `app_config` (connection strings, access keys, etc)
+For brevity, it ignores the fact that eventually all the modules have outputs that will be stored in `app_config` (connection strings, access keys, etc).

 ```mermaid
 flowchart BT